 The list-file argument is required; the other three arguments are optional.
 If you do not specify the optional arguments, MIBMAN uses the current directory and does not generate a list of MIB variables.

-The list-file must list the MIB files so that MIBs that have dependencies are listed after the MIBs that resolve the dependencies.
+In addition, the list-file must list the MIB files so that MIBs that have dependencies are listed after the MIBs that resolve the dependencies.

-For example, suppose RFC1213-MIB was being processed.
+For example, assume RFC1213-MIB is being processed.
 This MIB depends on items defined in RFC1155-MIB and RFC1212-MIB.
 So, a list file for RFC1213-MIB would be:

-'''

-RFC1155-MIB.MIB

-RFC1212-MIB.MIB

-RFC1213-MIB.MIB

-'''
+RFC1155-MIB.OUT RFC1212-OUT.OUT RFC1213-OUT.OUT